JackieDo/Laravel-Cart/README.md

 ```

 ### Count quantities of all cart items
-Return the number of cart items.
+Return the number of quantities for all items in the cart.

 ```php
 /**